Calxy72/No-Code-ML-Pipeline-Builder/README.md

 If you use this in your work, please cite:

-Demand Prediction System with XGBoost.
-(2024).
+No-Code ML Pipeline Builder.
+(2025).
 GitHub Repository.

 # Contact